niranjankala/niranjankala.github.io/_posts/2024-05-17-quick-start-create-and-deploy-c-functions-in-azure-using-cli.md

 ### Introduction

-In this blog post, we'll guide you through the process of creating and deploying a C# function to Azure using command-line tools.
+This blog post will guide you through creating and deploying a C# function to Azure using command-line tools.
 This article will walk you through creating an HTTP-triggered function that runs on .NET 8 in an isolated worker process.
 By the end of this post, you will have a functional Azure Function that responds to HTTP requests.

 ### Objective